gbblack/mansus/03 Literature/Articles/Writes and Write-Nots.md

 # **Writes and Write-Nots**

 > [!abstract] Summary
-> The author predicts that the rise of AI will reduce writing, and therefore thinking, from an essential leaned skill to an optional one.
+> The author predicts that the rise of AI will reduce writing, and therefore thinking, from an essential learned skill to an optional one.
 ### **Highlights**
 ---
 > in a **couple decades there ==won't be many people who can write.**==